 - The upper body is leaning forward slightly throughout movement.
 Pause and return to the starting position as you exhale.

 The exercise is ideal for building strength and muscle mass in both the chest (pectoralis major, pectoralis minor) and arms (triceps brachii).
-There is also demand placed on the shoulders especially the anterior head of the deltoid.
-In addition, the back also gets some work (latissimus dorsi, rhomboid and trapezius).
-This is one reason why it’s considered by many as one of the best bodyweight exercises you can do!
+There is also demand placed on the shoulders, especially the anterior head of the deltoid.
+In addition, the back also gets worked (latissimus dorsi, rhomboid and trapezius).
+This is one reason why it’s considered, by many, one of the best bodyweight exercises you can do!

 One of the great things about this particular movement is its versatility.
 The options and exercise variations are many.

 - Machine-assisted dips